azuline/rose/README.md

 _Work in Progress.
 See [Issue #1](https://github.com/azuline/rose/issues/1) for the current state._

+**WARNING: Rosé modifies your audio files.
+If you do not want to modify your audio files, you should not use Rosé.**

 A virtual filesystem for music and metadata improvement tooling.

 ## The Virtual Filesystem